Explore the history & archaeology of neolithic Ireland

 This building is a thousand years older than the Pyramids and the oldest astronomical observatory in the world, completely intact since the Stone Age.
 Its decorated entrance stone and Corbelled inner chamber display the most impressively executed examples of abstract Stone Age art of the early farming communities in Western Europe.

 A Neolithic & Celtic Tour of Ritual Sites

 These sophisticated early farmers were Astronomers who incorporated a light box and solar calendar into the passage.
 This was done to illuminate the cremated bones of the dead in the inner chamber during the Winter Solstice.
 It was also a symbolic technique to celebrate rebirth in the afterlife and the dawning of a new year.

-Please note: We enter the Tomb at Newgrange.
+Please note: My tour enters the Tomb at Newgrange.
 On this tour you will not be waiting in line, as I have an allocated time slot.

 Hill of Tara

-Stand on the Hill of Tara, the ancient Royal site of the Irish High Kings, where 142 Kings were crowned.
+Stand on the Hill of Tara, the ancient Royal site of the High Kings of Ireland… 142 Kings were crowned here.
 You will see 23 of Ireland's 32 counties.
 It was a political and religious centre from the early Celtic Times and they erected some spectacular ceremonial monuments, the remains of which you can see today.

 Please note: It is highly advisable that you wear good walking shoes, as it is an uneven surface on the Hill of Tara.